Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

-“The Pride Centre will create an iconic home for Victoria’s LGBTIQ+ community, right in the heart of St Kilda.
+“The Pride Centre will create an iconic home for Victoria’s LGBTIQ+ communities, right in the heart of St Kilda.
 We are proud to be creating history by supporting Australia’s first Pride Centre!
 This fantastic addition to Fitzroy Street will be a hub of culture, health and support services, as well as a home for the LGBTIQ+ groups and organisations we know and love.”

 Cr Dick Gross, Former Mayor City of Port Phillip

 “The Victorian Pride Centre will bring our community together, to collaborate and build on each other’s strengths while maintaining our individual organisational identities.
 It will celebrate who we are as proud LGBTIQ+ people and open the doors to the rest of the community to help them understand our unique history and stories as well as our current contribution to Victoria.”